tybayn/phasmo-cheat-sheet-jp/README.md

 # Unofficial Phasmo Cheat Sheet (Japanese Translation)

 A client facing web-app guide for the horror video game Phasmophobia.
-This repo has been translated from English to Japanese by dokuji72.
+This repo has been translated from English to Japanese by dokuji72 and newmomizi.

 In order to make this version work with other languages, the following features from the original have been removed:
 - Discord Link